-Participants in TRS who retire at age 60 with 10 years of credited service, or after completing 25 years of credited service, regardless of age, are entitled to an annual benefit, payable monthly for life.
+Participants in TRS who were hired before January 1, 2013, (Tier 1 employees) who retire at age 60 with 10 years of credited service, or after completing 25 years of credited service, regardless of age, are entitled to an annual benefit, payable monthly for life.
 Service retirement benefits are calculated by three methods with the participants receiving payments under the method which yields the highest monthly benefit.
 These methods include (1) minimum guaranteed, (2) money purchase, or (3) formula.
 Under the formula method, participants are allowed 2.0125% of their final average salary (average of three highest years of annual compensation during the last 10 years of service) for each year of service.
 A participant terminating before reaching retirement age, but after completing 10 years of credited service, is eligible for a vested allowance at age 60 provided accumulated employee contributions are not withdrawn.
 TRS also provides death and disability benefits.